comychitz/intro_to_programming/README.md

 ### hello, world! <a name="hello-world"></a>
 In the programming universe, when introducing a language the typical first exercise to write is the "hello, world!" program.
-In an effort to follow this tradition, we will now breakdown a simple "hello, world!" program.
+In an effort to follow this tradition, we will now decipher a simple "hello, world!" program.
 ```c++
 #include <iostream>